DyzLecticus/Zeesoft/V5.0/ZDK/README.md

 nl.zeesoft.zdk.test.neural.TestSDR
 ----------------------------------
 This test shows how to create and compare sparse distributed representations using *SDR* instances.
-It also shows how to us a *BasicScalarEncoder* to encode integer (or float) values into *SDR* instances.
+It also shows how to use a *BasicScalarEncoder* to encode integer (or float) values into *SDR* instances.

 **Example implementation**
 ~~~~